Faith Presbyterian Church

 In January of 1966 a building finance committee and a building committee were established to construct a new facility.
 Ground breaking took place that fall and a cornerstone laying ceremony was held in December.
 On May 28, 1967, the congregation held its first service in the sanctuary of the present church, followed by a dedication service on June 11.
 An addition to the church, enlarging the sanctuary and providing more Sunday school space, a kitchen, and a fellowship hall, was dedicated on Sept.
 7, 1986.
 A new Allen organ was dedicated on Nov.
 20, 1988.

-With a 2017 membership of 155, currently active groups include the Session (12 members), the Deacons (15 members), Sunday School classes from Preschool through adult, a Summer Vacation Bible School, every other year Junior High confirmation class, an adult choir, Bell choir, Quest youth groups for Junior and Senior High, K.I.D.s Club, Women’s and Men's Fellowship and various small home groups.
+With a current membership of just under 100, currently active groups include the Session (9 members), the Deacons (9 members), Sunday School classes from Preschool through adult, a Summer Vacation Bible School, every other year Junior High confirmation class, Bell choir, Quest youth groups for Junior and Senior High, K.I.D.s Club, Women’s and Men's Fellowship and various small home groups.
 Faith Presbyterian Church is also the home of the Joyful Noise Christian Preschool.